lbastigk/Nebulite/doc/Commands.md

 ```
 Requires that the current JSON value is a basic value (not object or array or null).
-If the value is not a basic value, the transformation fails
+If the value is not a basic value, the transformation fails.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |requireTypeValue -> {value,<Returns false if not value>}
 ```